VirtoCommerce/vc-module-openid-connect/README.md

 * `ResponseType`: Specifies the type of response expected from the OIDC provider.
 Default value is `"id_token"`.
 * `GetClaimsFromUserInfoEndpoint`: A boolean value indicating whether to retrieve additional claims from the user info endpoint.
 * `CallbackPath`: The path to which the OIDC provider will redirect after authentication.
 Default value is `"/signin-oidc"`.
-* `RemoteSignOutPath`: Requests received on this path will cause the handler to invoke SignOut.
-Default value is `"/signout-oidc"`.
 * `SignedOutCallbackPath`: The path to which the OIDC provider will redirect after signing out.
-Default value is `"/signout-openid-connect"`.
+Default value is `"/signout-callback-oidc"`.
-* `SignedOutRedirectUri`: The URI where the user agent will be redirected to after application is signed out from the identity provider.
-Default value is `"/"`.

 The list of other parameters can be found in the [OpenIdConnectOptions](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.builder.openidconnectoptions?view=aspnetcore-1.1&viewFallbackFrom=aspnetcore-8.0) documentation.